MongeziMasombuka/property-pulse-nextjs/README.md

 # 🏠 Property Pulse

-**Property Pulse** is a full-featured real estate rental platform I built from the ground up using **Next.js**.
-It allows users to list, browse, and manage rental properties with rich features like messaging, image galleries, geolocation, social sharing, and more — all wrapped in a modern, responsive UI.
+**Property Pulse** is a full-featured real estate rental platform built using **Next.js**.
+It allows users to list, browse, and manage rental properties with rich features like messaging, image galleries, social sharing, and more — all wrapped in a modern, responsive UI.

 This project demonstrates advanced use of the **Next.js App Router**, **Server Actions**, **NextAuth**, **MongoDB**, **Cloudinary**, and other cutting-edge tools.
 It was designed as a production-grade full-stack application with performance, security, and user experience in mind.